danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 ## Customer Requirements

 Zeiss wants to assign patients to specific examination or treatment devices.
-This is the typical modality worklist scenario.
+This is the typical modality worklist (MWL) scenario.
 The basic properties are WHO (Patient), WHEN (Planned Date/Time) and WHERE (Device/Station).
-Zeiss's devices perform a query using the DICOM Basic Worklist Management Service.
+Zeiss's devices perform a DIMSE C-FIND query using the DICOM Basic Worklist Management Service against a custom proxy cloud / on-prem gateway component called Dicom Forwarder.
+This service polls the Dicom service via UPS-RS according to query keys described below, then translates these keys into MWL format according to a mapping proposal from IHE.
-The main query keys are the AE Title to identify the device itself and range selection on the planned procedure date.

 To fulfill this request, we need to add support for UPS-RS to our existing service.
 Unified Procedure Step is part of the DICOM standard which not only help Zeiss but also future customers.